ppy/osu-wiki/news/2025/2025-09-19-halloween-fanart-contest.md

 date: 2025-09-19 19:30:00 +0000
 ---

-After our little Autumn detour last year, it's about time we rejuvenate our eternal tradition of celebrating spooky month with pippi and co.!
+After our little autumn detour last year, it's about time we rejuvenate our eternal tradition of celebrating spooky month with pippi and co.!

 ![](https://assets.ppy.sh/contests/260/banner.jpg)